walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 1. The Oxford Rug Hooking School Award ~ $50.00 - Most
 Outstanding entry in Hooking and Braiding.

-#### DOLLS & MINIATURES:
-1. Bethany Barry award- $75 for the most creative handmade doll.

 #### WOODWORK:
-1. Brown Novelty Company ~ Three $50.00 - for Outstanding
+1. Jack Brown Award ~ Three $50.00 prizes- for Outstanding entries in Woodworking & Woodcarving
-entries in Woodworking & Woodcarving — Category XIV (Three individuals, preferably one exhibited by a youth).
+(Three individuals, preferably one exhibited by a youth).

 #### OVERALL HANDICRAFTS: